Lessons Learned: Part 1

 “Overlays are a great way to ensure everything is coming together the way it should.
 Taking the time to do this step can save tons of headaches down the road, when it will be much more costly and difficult to correct any discrepancies.” – Josh Kaska, Project Manager

 Horst Construction is proud to provide our Clients with comprehensive, honest, and straight-forward information and deliver a “no surprises” construction experience.
 We would love the opportunity to discuss your project goals and how to best match your vision with your resources.
 Please feel free to contact us to schedule a phone call or consultation.
+Download a PDF version of this article.

 Posted September 25, 2019